Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Enemy
 Cost: 15 MP
 Damage: x3 (Almighty)
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 15 MP to increase its damage multiplier by 1.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 15 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A costly way to do high damage.
 This could be utilizing a forbidden spell, firing an anti-matter weapon, evoking eldritch energy, or similar sources of powerful damage.

 #### Void Shot